Genome: Unlocking Life's Code

-The programs will be offered to the public from September 2013 to July 2014 and are designed to spark lively conversations among the public and genomics leaders, scientists, scholars, and the arts community about relevant and timely subjects in the genomics field.
+The programs were designed to spark lively conversations among the public and genomics leaders, scientists, scholars, and the arts community about relevant and timely subjects in the genomics field.

-Programming is made possible thanks to generous grants and gifts made through the Foundation for the National Institutes of Health.
+Programming was made possible thanks to generous grants and gifts made through the Foundation for the National Institutes of Health.